Why buy from us ?

 A concentrate of Spanish crafts and its gastronomic products

-Restaurants, bars and small terraces.
-Traditional Spanish cooking and its main recipes are on the spot: you can take a break in front of a paella, tapas or a plate of Iberian ham.
+Restaurants, bars, and small terraces.
+Traditional Spanish cooking and its main recipes are on the spot: you can take a break in front of paella, tapas, or a plate of Iberian ham.

 Discover Spain Contemporary Art

 The ultimate mission of Poble Espanyol is to disseminate contemporary art, with 3 spaces dedicated to it.

 - The Fran Daurel Museum inaugurated in 2011 offers more than 300 works of renowned Spanish contemporary art such as Picasso, Dalí, Miró, Tàpies, Barceló or Chillida.
 On 2500m2, paintings, sculptures, and installations offer a global view on the contemporary art of the country.

 - Guinovart Espace is devoted to one of the great sculpture works by the artist Josep Guinovart (1927-2007), one of the greatest representatives of the current informal art.
 It is the work « Contorn-Entorn» whose pretention was to integrate art with reality.

 - The Garden of Sculptures.
 Finally, walk thru the Poble Espanyol garden where 36 sculptures of 27 different contemporary artists are exhibited.